quantumwaffy/anfisa/README.md

-# Anfisa
+# Anfisa (powered by the Django framework)
-Personal assistant.
-The site is powered by the Django framework.
+Personal assistant